News

 Tell us about the business model of your company?

 Our underwriting model is based on the value of the collateral so we have very little credit risk and do not need the sophisticated algorithms that unsecured lenders use to make credit decisions.
-We have been operating for several years and have zero credit losses, the capital invested in Ibancar loans is very safe and offers good returns.
+We have been operating for several years and have zero credit losses, the capital purchased in Ibancar loans is very safe and offers good returns.

 How and why did you decide to join iuvo as an originator?